florianspy/blocsie/README.md

 2. catkin_make

 ## Lookup table generator
-The source code to create txt files used in the noise generator as a lookup table for the datadriven model can be found in modelgenerator folder.
+The source code to create txt files used in the noise generator as a lookup table for the data-driven model can be found in the modelgenerator folder.
-Adopt now the mg.cpp file to generate the lookuptable files you require, it contains already example source code.
+Adopt now the mg.cpp file to generate the lookup table files you require.
+It already contains an example source code.
-* For simple interpolation, (the case when all measurement data is available), use the constructor with 8 arguments.
+* For simple interpolation (the case when all measurement data is available), use the constructor with eight arguments.
-* For the scaling prediction approach (applicable for the LDS), use the constructor with 6 arguments, and ensure that the data in ref_material_1 in the first column is for 0 degree.
+* For the scaling prediction approach (applicable for the LDS), use the constructor with six arguments, and ensure that the data in ref_material_1 in the first column is for 0 degrees.
-* For the offset approach (applicable for the SICK TIM 561), use the constructor with 10 arguments, and ensure that the data in ref_material_1, ref_material_2 in the first column are both times for 0 degree.
+* For the offset approach (applicable for the SICK TIM 561), use the constructor with ten arguments, and ensure that the data in ref_material_1, and ref_material_2 in the first column are both times for 0 degrees.
 Compile it via the following command: g++ FileHandler.cpp MaterialInterpolator.cpp mg.cpp